keith/buildifier-prebuilt/README.md

 ### Specify Version of Buildtools

-By default releases of these rules include the most up to date versions of the tools at the current time.
+By default releases of these rules hardcode the most up to date versions of the tools at release time.
 If you would like to specify a specific version of buildtools to use, you can do one of the following.

 #### Option 1: Quick and Easy